doctorfree/nvim-lazyman/README.md

     -b 'branch' specifies an nvim-Lazyman git branch to checkout -c indicates install and initialize NvChad Neovim configuration -d indicates debug mode
-    -e indicates install and initialize Ecovim Neovim configuration -E 'config' execute 'nvim' with 'config' Neovim configuration 'config' can be one of:
+    -D 'subdir' specifies the subdirectory of the repository to retrieve -e indicates install and initialize Ecovim Neovim configuration -E 'config' execute 'nvim' with 'config' Neovim configuration 'config' can be one of: